zzxwill/oss/intl.en-US/Utilities/ossimport/FAQs.md

             ...
 6 more
     ```

-    Reason: Check to see if the items in the configuration file are deleted or commented out, please fill in items that do not need to be configured after the equal sign and do not need to be deleted.
+    Reason: Check to see if the items in the configuration file are deleted or commented out, please enter items that do not need to be configured after the equal sign and do not need to be deleted.

 -   3. too many open files